lit-mod-viz/middlemarch-critical-histories/spring2017-middlemarch-paper/middlemarch-critical-histories-article-outline-spring2017.md

 - 2) Methodology
 	- creating the corpus
 	- the text-matcher algorithm
-- 3) Discussion: Two separate sections on our related corpora
-	- parts of the novel
+- 3) Discussion: parts of the novel
 	- 1st half vs. 2nd half
 		- Meta-discussion about visualization choices & binning, describing visualization choices for non-digital humanist readers
 	- Which books (of the 8 books) are most /least quoted
 	- Which chapters are most/least quoted
 		- Chapter 20
 	- Which paragraphs (within Chapter 20) are most/least quoted
 		- Annotated edition?
 Jokey footnote
 	- Diachronic
 		- The rise and fall of chapter 15, this way of talking about the value of a diachronic analysis
 			- Compare diachronic view with a synchronic heat map
+- 4) Discussion: insights into the field
 	- Distinctive keywords (lemmatized)
 	- Specialist journals vs. nonspecialist
-- 4) Extension to other critical traditions
+- 5) Extension to other critical traditions
 	- Sociology of literature
 		- Thinking about the received practices of citation (Bourdieu)
 		- What are the practices of scholarly citation (eg tacit knowledge about what is already quoted; what are "canonical" quotations, proportion of frequently cited to relatively infrequently cited quotations)